Topological rigidity: Examples

-Rigidity theorem in geometry
+Rigidity theorems in geometry

 Definition.

 A diffeomorphism of flat-Riemannian manifolds is said to be affine iff it carries geodesics to geodesic.

 Theorem (Bieberbach)

 If f : M → N is a homotopy equivalence between flat closed connected Riemannian manifolds then f is homotopic to an affine homeomorphism.

 Mostow's rigidity theorem

 Theorem: Let M and N be compact, locally symmetric Riemannian manifolds with everywhere non-positive curvature having no closed one or two dimensional geodesic subspace which are direct factor locally.
 If f : M → N is a homotopy equivalence then f is homotopic to an isometry.

 Theorem (Mostow's theorem for hyperbolic n-manifolds, n ≥ 3): If M and N are complete hyperbolic n-manifolds, n ≥ 3 with finite volume and f : M → N is a homotopy equivalence then f is homotopic to an isometry.

 These results are named after George Mostow.